 \subsection{Other \fpif-matchings}

-We now consider a few examples of \fpif-extra twisted connected sums where the configuration does not have pure angle \fpif.
+We now consider 8 examples of \fpif-extra twisted connected sums where the configuration does not have pure angle \fpif{} (including one that is not 2-connected).
 This involves carrying out some extra work for each example.
 In addition to checking hypothesis \eqref{eq:amps} in Theorem \ref{thm:matching}, we also need to compute $\Lambda_\pm$ as in \eqref{eq:Lambda}, and verify that the families are $\Lambda_\pm$-generic (most of the work for the last step has already been carried out in \S\ref{sec:genericity}).